googleapis/google-cloud-rust/generator/README.md

 ## Example Run with Protobuf

-You wneed to have `protoc` installed in your path.
+You need to have `protoc` installed in your path.
 You can find useful links below.

 This will generate the client library for [Secret Manager] in the